 Out of the box.

-And there’s a fully functional, free 30 day trial on the website.
-We help you check for brute force attack and dictionary attack the easy way.
+And there’s a fully functional, free 30-day trial on the website.
+We help you check for Brute force and Dictionary attacks the easy way.